Melody's Gardening in Central Texas

 starts to cool off probably toward the end of September.
 All of these are planted from seeds.
 You will find many more

-varieties to try by buying them from seed catalogs than at your local stores.
+varieties to try by buying them from seed catalogs rather than at your local stores.

 Broccoli and cauliflower are planted in the fall or early spring.
 It is best to cover these crops with fabric row

-cover both to give them more warm during the winter and to prevent moths from laying their eggs on them.
+cover both to give them more warmth during the winter and to prevent moths from laying their eggs on them.
 The dreaded

 green caterpillars can be kept at bay with fabric row cover.